DomoApps/Test-AI-Review/docs/Partner-Developers/Domo-Marketplace/marketplace-submission.md

 <ul>
  	<li>A square icon png or jpg format at a minimum of 100 x 100 pixels</li>
  	<li>3-10 jpg or png screenshots at a minimum of 1920 x 1080 pixels</li>
- 	<li>1 Youtube video.
+ 	<li>1 YouTube video.
 This is optional but highly recommended to show off your app.
 You'll paste in its URL.</li>
 </ul>
 <strong>What you’ll need to know:</strong>
 <ul>